Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 9: Himarë

 Himarë is a beautiful beach destination north of Ksamil and Butrint National Park.
-The advantage of visiting this coastal town is that it’s far less crowded than Saranda and Ksamil, and it’s considerably cheaper than the nearby town of Dhermi.
+We found this beautiful coastal town far less crowded than Saranda and Ksamil, and it’s also considerably cheaper than the nearby town of Dhermi.

 himare town albania travel itinerary

-It is home to wide sweeping bays with the most perfectly calm, clear ocean, and it’s not as busy, so you won’t find the beaches packed with parasols and beds.
+It is home to wide sweeping bays with the most perfectly calm, clear sea, and it’s not as busy; we were surprised to find some beaches almost empty, unlike other beaches on this coastline packed with parasols and beds.

 beach himare albania